fama-623/instagram-like-remover/README.md

 # Instagram Likes Remover

-Save your brain from distractions and vanity metrics.
-Removes likes, comments, reels and explore button.
+Instagram allows for the removal of likes, but it still shows up as "Liked by xyz and others".
+This completely removes likes along with comments, reels and explore button.
+Allows for a distraction & vanity free Instagram experience.